Dynamics 365 vs. Sage 300: Migration Guide & Comparison

 A 10-user organization saves $40–80K over 3 years: Sage 300 (licenses + infrastructure + IT) costs $130–200K; Business Central costs $20–30K.
 Savings are largest for organizations with on-premise Sage 300 (avoid infrastructure, SQL licensing, IT staffing).
 However, if Sage 300 is already hosted by a third party, savings are smaller ($30–50K).
 Budget $100–150K for migration costs, which are recovered in 1–2 years through operational savings.

 Sage Intacct is cloud-native and stronger in project costing and advanced revenue recognition than Business Central.
-However, Intacct costs $1,500–2,500 per user annually (vs. BC at $720–1,080), making it 2–3x more expensive.
+Intacct uses module-based custom pricing (Sage does not publish per-user list rates).
+Business Central Essentials is $80/user/month and Premium is $110/user/month at current list prices.
 Intacct is ideal for professional services firms with complex project costing.
-For general ERPs with simpler project needs, Business Central is usually 40–60% cheaper and integrates better with Microsoft tools if your organization uses Office 365 or Teams.
+For general ERPs with simpler project needs, Business Central is usually less expensive and integrates more natively with Microsoft 365 and Teams.

 Custom Sage 300 code (SB and DLL add-ons) does not port to Business Central.
 You'll need to evaluate which customizations are business-critical and re-implement them as Business Central extensions (Power Apps, Power Automate, or .NET add-ons) or via Power Platform.
 This is a common source of project scope creep.
 Plan to re-implement the top 3–5 critical customizations; less critical ones can be retired.
 Expect 2–8 weeks of additional effort per critical customization.